DouglasKrouth/DouglasKrouth.github.io/_posts/2024-11-09-advice-for-new-programmers.md

 ---
 layout: post
 author: Douglas Krouth
-title: "Advice for junior developers and new programmers"
+title: "Advice for new programmers"
 categories: ["Unsolicited Advice"]
 original_publish_date: 11-09-2024
 ---
 **TL;DR**:<br>
-* YouTube won't teach you how to code
-* Used Lenovo ThinkPad's provide an adequate, affordable computer for learning how to code
+* Used Lenovo ThinkPad's provide an adequate, affordable computer to learn with
 * Give Linux a shot

 ***

 ## Buy a used Lenovo ThinkPad
-ThinkPad's provide an excellent system for learning to program.
-For a few hundred dollars (as of writing) and a bit of patience, you can have a computer that is not only capable of handling software development but also day-to-day use.
+If you're looking to get a "dedicated programming computer" or just a computer for tinkering with, ThinkPad's provide an excellent system for learning and messing with operating systems.
+For a few hundred dollars (as of writing) and a bit of patience, you can have a computer that is capable of handling software development and day-to-day use.

 I recommend installing Ubuntu or a Debian-based Linux distro (Linux Mint).
 Linux-based operating systems provide greater performance compared to Windows and are better suited to run on older hardware.